ibm-cloud-docs/Registry/ts_image_list_retention.md

 {: shortdesc}

 {: tsSymptoms}
-You ran the [`ibmcloud cr retention-run`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_retention_run) command and an image that you're expecting to see in the list is not displayed.
+You ran the [`ibmcloud cr retention-run`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_retention_run) command and an image that you're expecting to view in the list is not displayed.

 {: tsCauses}
 You might have a distroless image.
 Some distroless images don't have a creation date.
 The `ibmcloud cr retention-run` command deletes the oldest images, and therefore requires a creation date.